radixdlt/scrypto-challenges/3-lending/LendingDApp/README.md

 └─ { amount: **1080**, resource address: 030000000000000000000000000000000000000000000000000004, name: "Radix", symbol: "XRD" }
 ```

-Later on the account holder ask to get its XRD tokens back from the Lending App.
+Later on the account holder ask to get its XRD tokens back from the Lending dApp.
 As before, you can check the vault of both the account and the component.

 Transaction Manifest is here [`take1.rtm`](./transactions/take1.rtm)